lcp Skip to Main Content

 Our goal is to provide the most helpful information.
 Please reach out to us if you have any additional questions.
 We are here to help in any way we can.

-However, when used for reasons other than depression, it is not FDA-approved.
+However, when used for reasons other than depression or insomnia, it is not FDA-approved.

 It is not considered a first-line treatment for insomnia, although it can be effective in helping sleep.